fsprojects/FAKE/help/index.md

 # Using FAKE

+If you want to learn about FAKE you should read the ["Getting started with FAKE"](gettingstarted.html) tutorial.

 ## Targets

 Targets are the main unit of work in a "FAKE - F# Make" script.
 Targets have a name and an action (given as a code block).

 	// The clean target cleans the build and deploy folders Target "Clean" (fun _ ->